 The African peer review process of NSSs was launched by the Economic Commission for Africa's Committee on Development Information (CODI) meeting in 2003.
 CODI recommended that African countries, supported by PARIS21, carry out peer reviews to ensure that good practice passes from country to country, based on the first hand experience of peers, to help accelerate the change processes in reforming statistical systems.

-PARIS21 produced a practical guide on conducting a peer review to help facilitate the process.
-It is currently being revised and will be made available on this site in the coming months.
+PARIS21 has developed a practical guide on conducting a peer review to help facilitate the process (currently available in French).
 In addition, for the May 2010 edition of the African Statistical Journal, PARIS21 authored an article on "Peer Reviews of African National Statistical Systems."

 - Burkina Faso (2009), reviewed by Cameroon and Niger